-The heating of the canister in hole1 started with an applied constant power of 1800 W at 010917.
+The heating of the canister in hole 1 started with an applied constant power of 1,800 W at 010917.
 This date is also marked as start date for the test.
 The backfilling started 010903 and was finished 011120 and the plug was cast at 011214.
 In order to simulate the radioactive decay, the power was decreased 20 W one year after start of the first heater.
-At the beginning of September 2004 the power was decreased with about 30 W to 1710 W in deposition holes 1-4.
-Table 5-1 shows some important dates for section 1.
+At the beginning of September 2004 the power was decreased with about 30 W to 1,710 W in deposition holes 1-4.
+Table 5-1 shows some important dates for Section 1.
 At the beginning of November 2004 the drainage of the inner part of Section 1 and the drainage trough the outer plug were closed.
-At the beginning of December 2004 damages were observed on one canister in Section 1 (No 1) and one in Section 2 (No 6) probably due to high water pressure in the buffer and backfill.
+At the beginning of December 2004 damages on the cables for the installed heaters in one of the canisters in Section 1 (No 1) and one in Section 2 (No 6) were observed.
+The damages were probably caused by the high water pressure in the buffer and backfill.
 It was then decided to switch off the power to all canisters.
 This was done on December 2.
-The drainage of the tunnel was opened on December 6 and investigations on the damaged canisters were initialized.
+The drainage of the tunnel was opened on December 6 and investigations of the damaged cables were initialized.
 The power to all the canisters, except for canister 2, was on December 15 switched on.
-The damages on canister 2 were so severe that it was impossible to apply any power in this canister.
+The damages on heaters in canister 2 were so severe that it was impossible to apply any power on this canister.
 The drainage of the tunnel was kept open.

-In December 2005, 2006, 2007 and in January 2009 the power to the canisters was reduced with about 30 W. The applied power after the latest reduction is about 1590 W.
+In December 2005, 2006, 2007 and in January 2009 and 2010 the power to the canisters was reduced with about 30 W. The applied power after the latest reduction is about 1,560 W.

 Beside the above reported power reductions a change in power was made June 23 2003 due to additional calculations of the power from measurement of the energy.
-The power of the canisters was adjusted to 1800 W. The most significant change was made for canister 2 (See section 5.4.1 and Appendix 3 page 138).
+The power of the canisters was adjusted to 1,800 W. The most significant change was made for canister 2 (See Section 5.4.1 and Appendix 3 page 118).